michaelJwilson/CalicoST/README.md

         ..
 make
 ```
+Note this will install a copy of cellsnp-lite to the environment directory, which must be updated
+in the config.yaml, i.e. with the output of which cellsnp-lite.

-Finally, install CalicoST using pip by
+Finally, install CalicoST using pip in the root directory with
 ```
-conda activate calicost_env
 pip install -e .
 ```
 Setting up the conda environments takes around 10 minutes on an HPC head node.
+Make sure to use the
+[mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) backend for conda to ensure the fastest builds.

 # Getting started
 CalicoST requires the coordinate information of genes and SNPs, the information files for GRCh38 genome are available from either of the [example data tarball](https://github.com/raphael-group/CalicoST/tree/main/examples).
 Specify the information file paths, your input SRT data paths, and running configurations in `config.yaml`, and then you can run CalicoST by